victor-grajski/victor-grajski.github.io/content/blog/mhci-capstone/index.md

     </div>

 <div class="post-content-body-content-content">
-<p>One thing that became clear with Martin is that the ideal age range skews slightly older than some of our other prototypes.
+<p>One thing that became clear with Martin is that the ideal age range skewed slightly older than some of our other prototypes.
 Kids older than 6 engaged immediately, however, younger kids, especially those in car seats, struggled to move the board with their seat, and they disengaged as a result.
 Older kids also found controlling Martin challenging, however, this challenge motivated them and deepened their engagement.</p>
 </div>
 </div>